Clifftech123/Image-Uploader-sever/README.md

 # Nest  mangoDB   auth API
 ## Description

+GitHub Copilot: Sure, here's an improved version of the description:

- This is a simple API for authentication using NestJS and MongoDB .
-User can register and login to the system.
-Passport.js is used for authentication.
+This project is an API for user authentication built with NestJS and MongoDB.
+Users can register and log in to the system using a username and password.
+Passport.js is used for authentication, providing a secure and reliable way to manage user sessions.

+In addition to traditional username and password authentication, users can also log in using their Google account.
+This provides a convenient and secure way for users to access the system without having to create a new account.

+Users can also delete their account if they no longer wish to use the system.
+This feature is implemented securely to ensure that user data is properly deleted and cannot be recovered.

+The project uses modern JavaScript technologies such as npm, TypeScript, and Yarn to provide a robust and efficient development environment.
 ## Installation

 ```bash